 It's no secret that the square footage of New York City real estate is very valuable.
 So buyers want to know that they're getting their money's worth.
 Even though private space outside an apartment is both precious and desirable, it’s not quite as practical as the space inside the home.

 Most exterior space is completely unusable for several months out of the year due to the weather.
 Even in the nicer months, other factors can diminish your ability to fully utilize the outdoor square footage.
-So, even though apartments with outdoor space in NYC are highly desirable, the value of that square is priced differently than the interior space.
+So, even though apartments with outdoor space in NYC are highly desirable, the value of that space is priced differently than the interior space.

 Generally, most industry professionals use 30-50% of the price per square foot of the interior to value the outdoor apartment space.
 However, there is no set rule, and it can vary depending on the type of space, the intended use, and a range of other factors.